Richmond Art Galleries, Museums, Supplies & More

 When the weather is nice walk around outside and see unique local art on one of these tours:

-The Northside Artists’ Open Studio is an annual pre-holiday art walk and sale hosted within seven private Sherwood Park and Laburnum Park homes as well as the commons area of Ginter Place.
-Better yet, this art walk is free to attend.
+The Northside Artists’ Open Studio is an annual pre-holiday art walk and sale hosted within seven private Sherwood Park and Laburnum Park homes as well as the commons area of Ginter Place and this art walk is free to attend.

-The Canal Walk has been a staple of the city for decades entertaining visitors and residents alike.
-Located along downtown’s riverfront, the Canal Walk stretches 1.25 miles along the James River and Kanawha and Haxall Canals, and has access points at nearly every block between 5th and 17th Streets.
+The Canal Walk has been a staple of the city for decades entertaining visitors and residents alike stretching 1.25 miles along the James River and Kanawha and Haxall Canals with access points at nearly every block between 5th and 17th Streets.

 Don’t forget about the First Friday Art Walk on and near Broad Street in the local arts district either.